 - Delivery – This component includes the arrangement of customer orders, scheduling delivery, dispatching products, sending bills to customers, and receiving their respective payments.
 It is dependent on an elaborate system of transport which delivers orders to customers.
 Many times, the products are fragile or scheduled for last-mile delivery.
 In these cases, several enterprises outsource significant components of the dispatch process to specific companies.

 - Return – On a return request, the company arranges pick up for the defective, excess, or undesired products.
 A rapid and workable system is necessary for the same.
 The manufacturers repair or throw away the damaged products.
 Although, if the product has been returned but is in good shape, the company will take it back to the warehouse for resale.

-- Assessment – The supply chain needs numerous processes to assess the happenings within the supply chain.
+- Assessment – The supply chain needs numerous processes to assess the happenings within itself.
 The rules and regulations also need to be enforced.
 Finance, HR, IT facilities, portfolio management, product design, sales, and quality assurance are a few processes in the enabling component.

 How do we manage a Supply Chain?

-Once the strategy for supply chain management is established for the company, all decisions made within the supply chain must ensure that they adhere to this corporate strategy.
+Once the strategy for SCM is established for the company, all decisions made within the supply chain must ensure that they adhere to this corporate strategy.

-- Supply chain management mainly concerns all ventures’ active and efficient supervision, starting from prime suppliers to the final customers.
+- SCM mainly concerns all ventures’ active and efficient supervision, starting from prime suppliers to the final customers.

-- Supply Chain Management is a fundamental exercise in some areas, while it is moderately less relevant in others.
+- SCM is a fundamental exercise in some areas, while it is moderately less relevant in others.
 Procurement and Supply Management (P&SM) experts should become more engaged in SCM, hence playing a prominent part in its advancement wherever possible.

-- For the most beneficial outcomes, Supply Chain Management needs a suitable onsite supervisor.
+- For the most beneficial outcomes, SCM needs a suitable onsite supervisor.

 - SCM has a pivotal part in the industry, including predicting and satisfying end consumers’ interests.